Data Synchronisation

 Deletes the specified task:

-DROP PIPE <PipeId>
+DROP PIPE [IF EXISTS] <PipeId>

 Deleting a task does not require stopping the synchronization task first.